2012 Montreal Alouettes season

 The 2012 Montreal Alouettes season was their 46th season for the team in the Canadian Football League and their 58th overall.
-The Alouettes finished in 1st place in the East Division with an 11–7 record.
+The Alouettes opened their training camp at Bishop's University in Sherbrooke, Quebec on June 3.
+The Alouettes finished in first place in the East Division with an 11–7 record.
 However, the Alouettes lost the East Final to the Toronto Argonauts 27–20.
-The Alouettes opened their training camp at Bishop's University in Sherbrooke, Quebec on June 3.

 Offseason

 CFL draft

-The 2012 CFL Draft took place on May 3, 2012 live at 3:00 PM EDT.
+The 2012 CFL draft took place on May 3, 2012 live at 3:00 PM EDT.
 The Alouettes had six selections in the six-round draft, after trading their first-round pick to the BC Lions for Sean Whyte and trading Dylan Steenbergen for another sixth-round pick.